 - 1. Make equipment for your treatment

 - 2. Take a CT scan of the treatment area

-- 3. Mark treatment area on mask and take photos.
+- 3. Mark treatment area on mask and take photos of your treatment position.

 1. Equipment

 Equipment for under your head:

 We will use special foam under your head and neck or a pre-shaped headrest that will fit your neck.